Updated on 2025-09-09 GMT+08:00

 Scale up storage space.
 For details, see Scaling Up Storage Space.

-The instance is set to read-only and data cannot be written to the instance.
+The DB instance becomes read-only, and data cannot be written to the database.

 Data disk expanded and being writable